emissary-ingress/emissary/docs/user-guide/helm.md

 ## Upgrading an Existing Edge Stack Installation

-**Note:** If your existing installation is not already running Ambassador **Edge Stack** as opposed to Ambassador Open Source, **do not use these instructions**.
+**Note:** If your existing installation is not already running Ambassador **Edge Stack** as opposed to Ambassador API Gateway, **do not use these instructions**.
 See "Migrating to Ambassador Edge Stack" below.

 Upgrading an existing installation of Ambassador Edge Stack is a two-step process: